Non-classical properties of the e.m. near field of an atom in spontaneous light emission: The decay of a two-level atom: dipolar and multipolar contributions to the near-field.

-In the framework of Maxwell's theory, the Green function associated to the field radiated by a dipole is also well-known: in a linear susceptibility approach, one finds \cite{Jackson,Rahmani} that the electric field response to a dipolar excitation located at the origin of the spatial system of coordinates obeys (in the harmonic regime)
+In the framework of Maxwell's theory, the Green function associated to the field radiated by a dipole is also well-known: in a linear susceptibility approach, one finds \cite{Jackson,Rahmani} that the electric field response to a dipolar excitation located at the origin of the spatial system of coordinates obeys (leaving aside a Dirac delta contribution which expresses the electric field generated by the classical dipole at its own location, see Supplementary Material, section 3, for more details):